qaware/amos2023ss03-qachat/local_build_wiki_draft.md

 ***
 Now you activated the environment and need to download the required dependencies:
-Go in the "QAChat\Data_Processing" folder and run the following command:
+Go in the repository root folder and run the following command:
 **Windows:**

 ```` bash